Krakow travel guide for first-time visitors will prove beneficial in a lot of ways.

 Krakow Travel Guide Destination #3: Old Synagogue

 Constructed in the 15th century, the Old Synagogue now hosts a series of exhibitions on Jewish culture and Judaism in Poland.
 You’ll get to witness a lot of traditional Jewish culture, including clothing, paintings and craft items along with Jewish artefacts like Torah adornments.
 While these are just permanent exhibitions, there are a host of temporary exhibitions every week as well.

 Krakow Travel Guide Destination #4: Schindler’s Factory

 Poland’s journey through World War II deeply affects the contemporary culture of Poland.
 Schindler’s factory has a series of exhibits regarding the occupation.
 The historical significance of the factory is actually quite a positive one.
 Oskar Schindler, the factory owner had saved the lives of his Jewish workers.
 The museum, unlike a regular display of artefacts, also has a lot of artistic interpretation and creative representation in its exhibits.
 The factory turned museum, gives a theatrical experience as you amble through cobblestoned streets, through trams and inside ghettos.
 Be sure to try out their memory machines which give the visitors a stamp commemorating a historical event for you to take home.
 For someone who is really looking to experience the culture of a place quite genuinely, this place is a must-visit.
 It is one of the most intelligently constructed museums, making history and memories tangible.
 The entry fee is 400 rupees.

 Krakow Travel Guide Destination #5: Wieliczka Salt Mine

-You would never think mines can look this breathtaking.
+You would never think mine can look this breathtaking.
 With faint orange lighting and stunning chandeliers, it’s like a magical underground town.
 The mine has many chapels, salt lakes and alleys with some beautiful sculptures and interiors.
 A guided group tour costs around 2000 rupees.

 Krakow Travel Guide Destination #6: Auschwitz and Birkenau Camps